 Entering the Contest Area

 In Trio Piping, Quartet Piping and Mini-Band contests no tuning is allowed in the room where the contest is being held.
-Only in the Solo Piping contest is tuning is allowed in the contest room but it should be kept to a minimum.
+Only in the Solo Piping contest is tuning in the contest room allowed but it should be kept to a minimum.
 Excessive tuning here may result in disqualification at the judge’s discretion.

 What follows in this section are not rules which have to be adhered to.
 But they do describe accurately what the usual customs are and what the judges expect and like to see.